 Emergency Scholarship Fund

 Since 2021, KZCF has supported today’s students with funding to cover emergency needs as they arise at any time of year.
-The intent of this scholarship is to help students cover unexpected or unmet financial tuition or book needs that may otherwise prevent them from completing their degree or required education.
+The intent of this scholarship is to help students cover unexpected educational costs — such as overdue tuition, required textbooks, certification testing fees or other critical expenses that may otherwise prevent them from completing their degree or required education.

 Grants at a Glance